This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #SilkSipToSpoon #CollectiveBias

 Nothing beats juicy bits of these berries that just dissolve into the batter straight as you’re mixing the ingredients together …

-Unlike the muffins I used to eat as a kid, however, these Blueberry Banana Oatmeal muffins are made with gluten-free oats, real organic blueberries, they’re free of added sugars, and they have no oil whatsoever.
+Unlike the muffins I used to eat as a kid, however, these Blueberry Banana Oatmeal muffins are made with gluten-free oats, real organic blueberries, they’re free of refined sugars, and they have no oil whatsoever.

 They’re also completely dairy-free thanks to the use of my favorite brand of non-dairy almond milk, Silk!